jruels/core-k8s/labs/multi-tier/index.md

 ```
 NAME           TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)    AGE
 kubernetes     ClusterIP   10.96.0.1      <none>        443/TCP    38m
-redis-master   ClusterIP   10.107.62.78   <none>        6379/TCP   5m
+redis-leader   ClusterIP   10.107.62.78   <none>        6379/TCP   5m
-redis-slave    ClusterIP   10.98.54.128   <none>        6379/TCP   35s
+redis-follower    ClusterIP   10.98.54.128   <none>        6379/TCP   35s
 ```

 ## Setup and Expose the Guestbook Frontend
 The guestbook application has a web frontend serving the HTTP requests written in PHP.
-It is configured to connect to the `redis-master` Service for write requests and the `redis-slave` service for Read requests.
+It is configured to connect to the `redis-leader` Service for write requests and the `redis-follower` service for Read requests.

 ## Create the Guestbook Frontend Deployment
 Apply the YAML file using the `--record` flag.